codecov/codecov-action/README.md

   env:
     CODECOV_TOKEN: ${{ secrets.CODECOV_TOKEN }}
 ```
+> [!NOTE]
->**Note**: This assumes that you've set your Codecov token inside *Settings > Secrets* as `CODECOV_TOKEN`.
+> This assumes that you've set your Codecov token inside *Settings > Secrets* as `CODECOV_TOKEN`.
 If not, you can [get an upload token](https://docs.codecov.io/docs/frequently-asked-questions#section-where-is-the-repository-upload-token-found-) for your specific repo on [codecov.io](https://www.codecov.io).
 Keep in mind that secrets are *not* available to forks of repositories.

 ## Arguments